6 Atlanta police officers booked on charges after alleged use of excessive force during protest - Local News 8

 In a video recording of the incident, the officers are seen breaking windows of a vehicle, pulling a woman out of the car and tasing a man.

 The two victims have been identified as students at Spelman and Morehouse, two historically black colleges.
-They had just attended one of the many protests of police violence against Black citizens taking place around the country.
+They were on their way home from picking up food when they got caught in traffic downtown caused by a protest of police violence against black citizens.

 Atlanta Police Chief Erika Shields expressed concern about the charges in an internal memo and indicated she hadn’t expected them.

-Note: Correction: An earlier version of this story incorrectly reported that Taniyah Pilgrim and Messiah Young had taken part in protests before their arrest.